 What Enterprises Need to Put in Place

 Managing agents at scale means treating them like production software.
-That requires a few things:
+That requires:

-Before an agent goes live, someone should sign off.
-That means approval workflows, staged rollouts, and the ability to roll back when something goes wrong.
+Review and approval workflows.
+Before an agent goes live, someone signs off.
+Approval workflows, staged rollouts, and rollback paths when something goes wrong.

-As agents multiply, so do costs.
-Teams need dashboards that show what agents are doing, what they're spending, and projections for what happens if usage continues to grow.
+Cost awareness that scales with usage.
+Dashboards showing what agents are doing, what they're spending, and projections for what happens if usage continues to grow.

 The Role of a Control Plane